chrisguest75/sql_examples/14_postgres/DESIGN.md

 # DESIGN

-Simple DB for tracking tasks and allocations.
+Simple DB for tracking pools of compute, tasks and allocations.

 TODO:

 * A table to track processes that are sets of multiple tasks from different pools.
 * Launch tasks to fill desired capacity
 * Allocate tasks randomly
+* Have pools active and deactivated
 * Open transactions for assigning work.
   * Add lauching tasks without locking.
   * Assigning tasks with locking
-* Have pools active and deactivated

 ## ACTIONS